 Is 4 Grams of Arginine an Optimum Amount for Daily Consumption?

 The average American diet includes approximately 4 grams of useable Arginine per day.
 This amount appears to be insufficient, based on the fact that cardiovascular disease is rampant in America, and showing up in children as early in life as 12 years of age.

 Numerous studies show that much more Arginine — up to 20 grams or more of daily Arginine consumption improves health for the majority of adults.
 (Remember, that this may not be true for specific individuals - because uniquely speaking, what is good for 999,999 out of one million people, may not be good for a particular person).

 In determining how much Arginine would be wise for an individual to consume, an advisable course is to consult with your own health care professional since he or she knows you individually.
-We recommend that you continue to learn about Arginine and then discuss your healthcare options with your physician or other health care professional.
+We offer general ideas only.
+Therefore, we recommend that you continue to learn about Arginine and then discuss your nutritional choices with your physician or other health care professional who knows you well.

 Arginine versus Lysine Antagonism - What Does it Mean?